akhil-arun/TikTok_Rank/README.md

 This project is being hosted on Replit.

-Note: The Play Game will currently not do anything when clicked.
+Note: The Play Game will currently not do anything when clicked due to the project being done in different parts

 Stage 1 Link: https://akhilcatherinejustinpart2.ecs162-s22.repl.co/